Got an Offer? Understanding the Process | Greater Vancouver Sellers

 Subject Conditions

-Contingencies the buyer needs to satisfy before the deal is firm.
+Conditions the buyer needs to satisfy before the deal becomes firm.

 Completion & Adjustment Dates

-When they take possession and when they assume financial responsibility.
+When possession transfers and when financial responsibility shifts between parties.

 Deposit